How to buy Cisco shares

 Cisco share price volatility

-Over the last 12 months, Cisco's shares have ranged in value from as little as US$32.4001 up to US$50.28.
+Over the last 12 months, Cisco's shares have ranged in value from as little as US$31.3001 up to US$49.34.
 A popular way to gauge a stock's volatility is its "beta".

 Cisco Systems, Inc. designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.
 The company also offers collaboration products comprising unified communications, Cisco TelePresence, and conferencing, as well as the Internet of Things and analytics software.
 In addition, it provides security products, such as network security, cloud and email security, identity and access management, advanced threat protection, and unified threat management products; and cloud and system management products.
 Further, the company offers a range of service and support options for its customers, including technical support and advanced services.
 It serves businesses of various sizes, public institutions, governments, and service providers.
 The company sells its products and services directly, as well as through systems integrators, service providers, other resellers, and distributors.
+Cisco Systems, Inc. has strategic alliances with Internet2 to deliver next-generation capabilities and software solutions; and Tele2 Iot on connectivity management platform 2CONTROL.
 Cisco Systems, Inc. was founded in 1984 and is headquartered in San Jose, California.

 Frequently asked questions